WohlSoft/Moondust-Project/README.md

 ![PGE Editor](https://github.com/WohlSoft/PGE-Project/blob/master/Editor/_resources/images/cat_builder/cat_builder_256.png)

-The main development tool which allows a creating and editing levels, world map, NPC configurations and providing some maintenance utilities.
+The PGE Editor is the main development tool, allowing the creation and editing of levels, world maps, and NPC configurations.
+Maintenance utilities are also provided.

 Provides a compatibility layer with the legacy game engine (SMBX Engine 1.3) (when used configuration packages which are following [SMBX64 Standard](http://wohlsoft.ru/pgewiki/SMBX64)).